pyrocko/pyrocko/doc/source/library/examples/plotting.rst

 The function :py:func:`pyrocko.plot.hudson.project` may be used to get the *(u,v)* coordinates for a given (full) moment tensor used for positioning the symbol in the plot.
-The function :py:func:`pyrocko.plot.hudson.draw_axes` can be used to conveniently draw the axes and annotions.
+The function :py:func:`pyrocko.plot.hudson.draw_axes` can be used to conveniently draw the axes and annotations.
 Note, that we follow the original convention introduced by Hudson, to place the negative CLVD on the right hand side.